Coupling between magnetism and band structure in a 2D semiconductor

-\textbf{Discussion and conclusions}\\ The very systematic agreement that we found between the results of different types of experiments --tunneling and photoluminescence spectroscopy-- and between these experiments and DFT calculations enables drawing important conclusions about the spin structure of the bands in CrPS$_4$.
-In particular, the excellent quantitative agreement between tunneling experiments and DFT modeling allows us to attribute the features observed in the STS data to individual fully spin-polarized bands.
-This attribution is substantiated by the lines observed in PL measurements.
+The striking difference in spectroscopic signatures observed in the paramagnetic and in the magnetically ordered states above and below $T_c$ directly reveals the full coupling of the band structure of CrPS$_4$ to its magnetic state.
+Furthermore, the very systematic agreement found between the results of different types of experiments --tunneling and photoluminescence spectroscopy-- and between these experiments and DFT calculations provides specific information about the bands in CrPS$_4$ and their spin structure.
+In particular, the excellent quantitative agreement between tunneling experiments and DFT modeling indicates that the low-energy bands of CrPS$_4$ are virtually fully spin polarized.

-It is because of the full spin polarization that only certain lines are seen: if the bands were not fully spin polarized, optical transition at many more different energies should be detected in the experiments.
-This same argument explains why a high-energy PL line can be observed\cite{Multian2025}, despite involving states that are merged in the continuum.
+This conclusion is substantiated by the lines observed in PL measurements, which could not otherwise be explained in any simple fashion.
+Indeed, the fact that only certain lines are seen by PL is a direct consequence of spin polarization: if the bands were not fully spin polarized, optical transition at many more different energies should be detected in the experiments.
+This same argument explains why a high-energy PL line can be observed \cite{Multian2025}, despite involving states that are merged in the continuum.
 That is because the band responsible for the high-energy PL transition is fully spin polarized and the bands forming the continuum have the opposite spin polarization.
-Electrons in the high-energy spin-split band can then only relax by flipping their spin or (in our multilayers) by hopping to adjacent layers.
-Since both these processes --spin-flip and interlayer hopping-- happen only with very low probability, electrons have the time to recombine radiatively through an interband transition that preserves the spin.
-In other words, magnetism protects high-energy electrons against relaxation and makes their lifetime sufficiently long to undergo radiative recombination: that is why in the experiments the high energy line becomes visible only at temperatures well below the magnetic transition temperature of CrPS$_4$.
+Electrons can then only relax by flipping their spin or (in our multilayers) by hopping to adjacent layers --two processes that happen only with very low probability-- and electrons have the time to recombine radiatively through a high energy interband transition that preserves the spin.
+Magnetism, therefore, protects high-energy electrons against relaxation and makes their lifetime sufficiently long to undergo radiative recombination, making the PL line visible at temperatures well below the magnetic transition of CrPS$_4$.